 RCPCH members lead on the College’s mission to ‘transform health through knowledge, innovation and expertise’.
 Members are invited to nominate themselves for a range of posts on RCPCH committees.
 We look forward to receiving your nomination.

 18 October 2018

-The following case study was included in the 2016 National Neonatal Audit Programme annual report to highlight how some neonatal networks and units have used NNAP results as a basis for identifying and undertaking local quality improvement activities.
-It is presented by Dr Kate Palmer, Consultant Ne...
+This case study from The Royal Oldham Hospital, Pennine Acute Hospitals NHS Trust was included in the 2018 annual report on 2017 data, and highlights how some neonatal units have used NNAP results as a basis for identifying, and undertaking, local quality improvement activities.

-The following case study was included in the 2016 National Neonatal Audit Programme (NNAP) annual report to highlight how some neonatal networks and units have used NNAP results as a basis for identifying and undertaking local quality improvement activities.
+This case study from Watford General Hospital, West Hertfordshire NHS Trust was included in the 2018 annual report on 2017 data, and highlights how some neonatal units have used NNAP results as a basis for identifying, and undertaking, local quality improvement activities.

-The reports below highlight the key findings and recommendations from the analysis of the National Neonatal Audit Programme (NNAP).
-This data is provided by neonatal units for neonatal care in England, Scotland and Wales.
+This report highlights the key findings and recommendations from the analysis of the data provided by neonatal units on the admissions of babies for neonatal care in England, Scotland and Wales in 2017.